Easy Ways to Detect Air Leaks

 - Check for gaps where siding or bricks meet your foundation

 An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
+Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for improved energy efficiency.
 Contact Finch Air Conditioning & Heating in La Porte for a professional energy assessment at 281-407-9478.